Penis size; everyone has an opinion on the matter – even the odd lesbian!

-Even if you’ve got a penis that is the perfect match for the perfect woman, if you don’t know how to use it, you won’t be rocking anyone’s world.
+Even if you’ve got a penis that is the perfect match for the ideal woman, if you don’t know how to use it, you won’t be rocking anyone’s world.

-After a number of discussions with women on the subject, there were 3 things that came up frequently, making someone good at sex: confidence, practice of positions and stamina.
+After a number of discussions with women on the subject, 3 things came up frequently, making someone good at sex: confidence, the practice of positions and stamina.

-Many women made clear they would much prefer to have sex with a guy who have a smaller sized penis, but knows how to perform sexually.
+Many women made clear they would much prefer to have sex with a guy who has a smaller sized penis, but knows how to perform sexually.

 To conclude, yes, penis size does matter.